'Demolition (study)' (2005) Acrylic on canvas

 -Ian Walker - Seaside surrealism: a visit to Swanage.

 When researching a site, I am typically drawn toward the periphery, recording overlooked or prosaic traces.
-This includes photographing debris from vernacular buildings left behind by demolition or clearing.
+This includes photographing or drawing debris from vernacular buildings left behind by demolition or clearing.
+I also utilise imagery from a range of sources such as public archives to inexpensive postcards purchased from sellers such as eBay.

-I regard drawing from the photographic document as a space for beginning a process of translation and redirection which encourages further reflection.
+I regard drawing from the photographic document as a space for beginning a process of translation and redirection which encourages further reflection from the viewer.
 I am keen to avoid associations with the picturesque, which are often associated with traditional landscape representation.
-Alternatively I see my work as responding to palimpsests or traces that reside within landscapes rather than a preoccupation with vistas.
+Rather, I see my work as responding to palimpsests or traces that reside within landscapes rather than a preoccupation with vistas.

-Fragmented remains constructed from concrete - increasingly viewed as the material of modernity - paradoxically hover between memory and oblivion, drawing out wider reactions including loathing and aesthetic attraction.
+Fragmented remains constructed from concrete - previously perceived as the material of modernity and progress - paradoxically now hover between memory and oblivion, drawing out wider reactions including loathing and aesthetic attraction.
 This is an area I find particularly engaging and something which is evident in my work.